Mark Austin, PhD

 Latrica E. Best, PhD

 Dr. Best is an assistant professor of sociology and also holds a joint appointment with the Pan-African Studies Department at UofL.
 Dr. Best’s expertise is in the area of race and gender differences in population health across the life course.
-Her recent work explores the impact of psychosocial factors on race/ethnic differences in undiagnosed and poorly managed diabetes and hypertension.
-She also conducts research examining the nature in which various socially defined trajectories initiate and sustain mental health disparities among African-American and white women from emerging adulthood to later life.
+Her recent work explores the impact of psychosocial factors in late-life chronic disease experience in both the United States and in Ghana.
+She also conducts research examining possible methodological issues in studying biological markers in social science surveys.
 Dr. Best received a BA in biology and sociology from the University of North Carolina at Chapel Hill and both an MA and PhD in sociology and demography, with a minor in gerontology, from The Pennsylvania State University.
 Prior to her arrival in Louisville, Dr. Best was a National Institute on Aging Postdoctoral Fellow at the Andrus Gerontology Center at the University of Southern California’s Davis School of Gerontology.
 She teaches courses in The Black Family, Social Contexts of Aging, and Research Methods.

-Areas of research/expertise: race/ethnicity, aging.
+Areas of research/expertise: aging and the life course, health, race/ethnicity.
 Link to CV.

 email@example.com (502) 852-5123